Introducing Power Supplies

 - What gauge wire should I use?

 The gauge determines the current carrying capacity and needs to exceed the specification of the load.
-For example, using Table 2, which shows some standard gauges and carrying capacities, a 20 gauge wire, not a 22 gauge wire, would be required for a load of 2 A. This is because the 20 gauge wire allows a 3.2 A current, which exceeds the 2 A requirement.
+For example, using Table 2, which shows some standard gauges and carrying capacities for solid wire, a 20 gauge wire, not a 22 gauge wire, would be required for a load of 2 A. This is because the 20 gauge wire allows a 3.2 A current, which exceeds the 2 A requirement.

 |AWG GAUGE||DIAMETER (inches)||ALLOWABLE CURRENT (A)||RESISTANCE per 1000 ft2 (Ω)|